pgmoneta/pgmoneta/README.md

 community.

 Consider giving the project a [star](https://github.com/pgmoneta/pgmoneta/stargazers) on [GitHub](https://github.com/pgmoneta/pgmoneta/) if you find it useful.
+And, feel free to follow the project on [Twitter](https://twitter.com/pgmoneta/) as well.

 ## License